 Under the Majority Opinion, the UM insurer escapes its obligation to pay UM benefits entirely without any need to show that it suffered any disadvantage from the failure of its insured to obtain a timely consent to the settlement with the liability insurer.
 This is a windfall to the insurer and a trap for the insured.

 I agree.
 Wholeheartedly.
 As a plaintiffs’ lawyer, I’m 100% with him.
-But as an insurance law professor, I’m not sure I agree with imputing a prejudice requirement into the statute particularly in this case, where the law is so clear and so easy to follow.
+But as an insurance law professor, I’m not sure I agree with imputing a prejudice requirement into the statute, particularly in this case, where the law is so clear and so easy to follow.

 The Big Picture

 These cases underscore why you better hire a lawyer who knows what they are doing.
-Stating the obvious, these Plaintiffs have a pretty open and shut legal malpractice cases.
+Stating the obvious, these Plaintiffs have an open and shut legal malpractice cases.
 This is not one of those cutting edge rules: everyone who handles auto tort cases in Maryland knows how to deal with this issue.

 I have not been blogging as much as usual.
-I only have so much time to dedicate to our online presence and much of that has been spend working on our newly vamped website.
+I only have so much time to dedicate to our online presence and much of that has been spent working on our newly vamped website.
 It looks great — please go check it out.
-But parts of it need some real work and we want it to be the best free online resource for plaintiffs’ lawyers.
+But parts of it need some actual work and we want it to be the best free online resource for plaintiffs’ lawyers.
 The answers to the problems that plagued these lawyers in these cases could have been avoided if they had just used the sample documents in our Help Center.
 My goal for this summer is to get up a few posts each week that hopefully will entertain and educate.
-I watch the numbers how many people read this blog and I really am grateful to those who read this blog regularly.
+I watch the numbers of how many people read this blog and I really am grateful to those who read this blog regularly.
 Thank you.